hyperspy/hyperspy/rosettascio/docs/supported_formats/bruker.rst

   corresponding type of data, either spectrum or image, is returned.
   By default (None), all data are loaded.
 - ``index`` : one of (None, int, "all").
-Allow to select the index of the dataset in the bcf file, which can contains several datasets.
+Allow to select the index of the dataset in the ``.bcf`` file, which can contains several datasets.
 Default None value result in loading the first dataset.
 When set to 'all', all available datasets will be loaded and returned as separate signals.
 - ``downsample`` : the downsample ratio of hyperspectral array (height and width